cschlaffner/PROTzilla2/docs/dev-guide.md

 #### PROTzilla2/protzilla/data_analysis
 This folder contains methods that are used to analyse the outputs of the data preprocessing section and previous data analysis steps.
 Always using the previous output dataframe as input gets replaced by naming the steps that should be used and choosing the right named step as input.
 On this section the calculation and the plots be can separated from each other.
 In the case of the calculation methods, they return a dictionary including dataframes and other outputs.
 On the other hand, plot methods return a list of figures.

-### Workflow Meta File
-The workflow meta file contains all the needed metainformation for each of the implemented methods in PROTzilla.
-A method's position in the JSON hierarchy determines its location (`section > step > method`).
-Also other information such as the name, description and parameters of the method are specified on this file.
-It is a key file to then build PROTzilla's frontend.

-#### Method parameters specification
-The parameters for each method can be specified in the form of a dict in the `protzilla/constants/workflow_meta.json` file.
-To each parameter a name, a type and a default are assigned.
-Then depending on the type of the parameter also other information needs to be specified in the workflow meta file, that will then affect how the input parameter fields in the frontend are built.

 ### Why are there #TODOs with a number in the code?
 To-dos are small issues or suggestions listed in [the issues list with label "todo"](https://github.com/cschlaffner/PROTzilla2/issues?q=is%3Aissue+is%3Aopen+label%3Atodo).